Then Half the Clothes is the right place for you!

 If you’re happy with your life, GREAT.
 Hell yeah!
 Go you!

 But if you’re craving change, it’s time to stop thinking with your fears and dreams and start thinking with your brain.
 Here are some inspiration and tools you need to ditch your 9 to 5 habits.
-I’ve blocked out time in late 2017 to write up lessons learned in the seven years I’ve lived (so far!) outside the rat race.
+And you might relate to this article: Why a Hard-Working Perfectionist… Doesn’t Want a Job.

 For now, if travel is the method you’re dreaming of using to break your own mold, start here.
 For those with the desire and the courage, travel is an excellent path to transformation.
 Why?
 It isolates you from the years of learned cues and habits that constantly undermine our attempts to change.